jsoverson/badjs.org/README.md

 You can help!
 Check out [how to submit](https://badjs.org/pages/submit) to learn how you can contribute.

 *WARNING*: This JavaScript and any referenced URLs ARE KNOWN TO BE MALICIOUS.
-Many URLs are dead now and the JavaScript does need to be run in certain environments but, use your head, don't run anything unless you are 110% sure you know what you are doing.
+Use your head, don't run anything unless you you know what you are doing.